JohnNewman1/CV/README.md

 #### Patience

-I am a very patient person, i understand that knowledge and hard work leads to success.
-Sometimes in my career i did not get the promotion i wanted or something did not go my way, however by being patient and working hard i got to where i wanted to be.
+I am a very patient person, I understand that knowledge and hard work leads to success.
+Sometimes in my career I did not get the promotion i wanted or something did not go my way, however by being patient and working hard I got to where I wanted to be.
 Patience should help me as development can be frustrating at times and being persistent with projects will eventually lead to success.

-## <a name="projects">Projects</a>

 ## <a name="educatuion">Education</a>